n00btube/sm-energy-sizing/README.md

 Metroid.

 Uses free space in bank 84, since it has to add code to the tanks’ PLMs.
+Designed for unheadered ROMs.

+# Patch Generator

+I got more ideas, and instead of spraying the repo with patches (or the patch files with options), I made you a program that generates patches.

+You’ll need Python for this to work.
+It’s _meant_ to work in Python 2.6+ but is only tested on Python 3.4.

+Run `patch-generator.py` and if everything went well, you’ll get two menus.
+One with a set of options for E-tank behavior, and one for reserve tanks.
+Then, an `energy-reserve-mods.asm` file is spit out into the current directory with exactly the combo of options you’ve chosen.

+Compared to the plain ASM files, there are new options for having each kind of tank refill _both_ kinds of energy.
+It’s not that it would be hard to mod the patch files;
+it’s that I didn’t want to write long-winded directions on how do that in each file.

 # Bonus Hex Tweak